mdj857/Hurricane-Sandy-Twitter-Analysis/README.md

 ## Map Visualization

 Before we began creating any models, we tried to get a better understanding of our data.
-Below is an image of Plotly visualization tool that we created, which shows our tweets on a map.
+Below is an image of the Plotly visualization tool that we created, which shows our tweets on a map.
 Because of computational constraints, only 20,000 tweets are plotted.
 Access the interactive Plotly map [here](https://plot.ly/~javiertzepeda/0.embed) (You might have to zoom in a little to get a better look).

 Each tweet marker’s color represents its respective damage classification: pink for affected, yellow for minor, orange for major, and red for destroyed.
 The radius of the marker represents the number of followers of the tweet’s author, and hovering over a marker shows the tweet text and damage level.